 8. Let it rest and revise again

 Stephen King sends his second draft to friends for feedback, then revises a third time, and sends it to his editor.
-Since in this case, the editor is me, after I finished the whole Scribophile process (which took around three months), I let it rest and concentrated on building my platform, which is a whole other topic.
+Since in this case, the editor is me, after I finished the whole Scribophile process (which took around six months), I let it rest and concentrated on building my platform, which is a whole other topic.

 The time in between drafts helps to see the novel with fresh eyes.
 For my third draft, I focused on voice (making characters sound different), scene structure, and issues brought up by my critique group (I had fixed minor things within each chapter as I went along the process).

 9. Find some beta readers

 Some writers may stop after the third draft and start submitting to agents and publishers or self-publish, but since I was a newbie, I wanted other opinions from normal readers.
 In my case, my novel had been read in pieces, and I wanted to know how it flowed when reading like a normal novel.
 I gave the novel to my husband and some friends to read.

 Since my friends know nothing about writing, they couldn’t give me much advice other than what they liked/didn’t like.
 Here is where I had to distinguish between what is personal preference and what is actual confusion/bad writing.
 In any case, the feedback I got helped me get new ideas and fix some problems I hadn’t noticed before.